openZH/NachbR/README.md

 ### Retrieving and Processing XML-files

 #### `get_new_pub_url(page_size, url, params, df_bp)`
 Generates a list of XML URLs for newly published permits by comparing against existing IDs.
+Existing IDs come from the OGD-data set which will be passed into the function as `df_bp`.
+If this argument is left empty, IDs will only be downloaded as specified in `params`.

 - `page_size`: Number of entries to fetch per request (default = 100)
 - `url`: API base URL